iansf/qj/README.md

 ## Parameters:

-### There are six global parameters for controlling the logger:
+### There are seven global parameters for controlling the logger:
   1. `qj.LOG`: Turns logging on or off globally.
 Starts out set to True, so logging is on.
   2. `qj.LOG_FN`: Which log function to use.
 All log messages are passed to this